Pair Plots and Heatmaps in Seaborn

 Summary

-- Pair plots: Compare multiple numeric variables visually using scatter plots and histograms.
+- Pair plots – Compare multiple numeric variables using scatter and distribution plots.

 Want to learn more?